ghc-proposals/ghc-proposals/proposals/0050-type-lambda.rst

   regrettable but seems an inevitable consequence of the ``{k}`` notation.

 .. _`#99`: https://github.com/ghc-proposals/ghc-proposals/pull/99

+* This proposal dovetails with accepted proposal `#285`_ in its use of ``-XPatternSignatureBinds``.
+  The goal of `#285`_ is to allow the user to more carefully control whether type variables may be brought into scope "automatically".
+This proposal broadly continues in that tradition by giving users finer-grained control of which features they wish to enable.

 * (technical) The `Visible Type Applications`_ (VTA) paper defines the behavior about what to do when checking against a polytype: it says to deeply skolemize.
 However, eager deep skolemization will spell trouble for this extension, as we need the lambdas to see